 Landlocked Umbria’s rolling hillsides is a quiet pocket to set up camp come August – a time of year when most other Italian spots are entirely overrun.
 A smart alternative to overcrowded Tuscany and coastal spots beloved by locals, Umbria is a strong option for those whose sense of ‘time out’ revolves around the pool (rather than the sea).
 Rich in cultural heritage, the region is replete with ancient churches and castles.
 The produce-laden province will also appeal to foodies keen to eat impossibly well for the duration of their holidays – how does dining on a rotating menu of truffle-topped dishes washed down with fortified wine sound?

-Laid-back Comporta, on Portugal’s west coast, is all charm.
+Chilled-out Comporta, on Portugal’s west coast, is all charm.
 The little-known fishing village, and its surrounding beaches, sits a short ways from Lisbon (totting in at a journey time of just one hour), making it a great sister destination for an extended Portuguese sojourn.
-Largely undiscovered by tourists, Comporta has attracted prominent designers and members of high society for decades – so there’s no shortage of choice when selecting a stylish villa rental come August.
+Largely undiscovered by tourists, Comporta has attracted the elite for decades – so there’s no shortage of choice when selecting a stylish villa rental come August.
 Enjoy Praia da Comporta’s hip seaside clubs by day and come evening, step out at any number of the area’s wholly modern restaurants and independent bars.

 See out the end of summer in style with a last hurrah in Ibiza.
-Come September, the Ibiza season is wrapping up – meaning finding a spot on the beach or a table for lunch somewhere sceney (without the need for a prior booking) is feasible once more.
+Come September, the Ibiza season is wrapping up – meaning nabbing a table for lunch somewhere sceney (without the need for a prior booking) is feasible once more.
 Accommodation costs have also begun to dip, though temperatures remain high as party season winds down.
 Embrace your inner haute hippie by heading to the hills for a detox, before retoxing at one of the islands super-clubs’ hedonistic closing parties.

 Galle, Sri Lanka